Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

     -   ### Colour Scheme

-        -   The four main colours used are Toon Bazaar black, white, pink and orange.
-These colours are supposed to imbue the site with a comic strip feel.
+        -   The five main colours used for Toon Bazaar are black, white, pink, purple and orange.
+These colours are supposed to imbue the site with a vivid and colourful comic strip feel.

     -   ### Typography